ActivityWatch/activitywatch-old/README.md

 Extensions may include extra watchers and loggers.
 Such as ChromeWatcher

-### Filters
- - Filters could be adding labels by some form of clustering
- - It should be possible to filters away all idle/afk entries before export (or not create them to begin with)
- - Zenobase viewer buckets could be used

 ### Software design
  - Should support different OS's (Linux, Windows, Android), use the strategy pattern for (get (page title and name of executable)).